 While Google Flights has existed for five years, the site was revamped in 2015 to provide a more streamlined experience and was further updated earlier this month—so what’s new?

 Google Flights is by far the most user-friendly and all-encompassing trip planning platform available.
 Just when you thought they had added every possible feature you'd ever need, the enhance their site even more.
-This year, the tech giant has tweaked their software to create an even easier user experience.
+This year, the tech giant has tweaked its software to create an even easier user experience.

 Now, the Google Flights mobile interface now allows users to search and toggle between both flight and hotel options, for a more cohesive experience on the go when time is of the essence.
 The addition to new “Explore” and “My Trips” pages.
 These tabs allow users to seek out options for their next destination and neatly organize their travel plans, with the ability to check off completed tasks like flights, accommodations, and other reservations pertaining to one trip or another.